Best Practices for 360° Videos

 As with all cameras, good lighting is highly important for image quality.
 Prior to starting your video capture, make sure to turn on as many lights as possible in the areas you will be recording.

 It is also important to pay attention to the consistency of light intensity in different areas when using Video Mode.
-Moving from areas of high light intensity to low light (and vice versa) during a video capture can affect the accuracy of the algorithm when creating the digital twin.
-For this reason, we suggest performing separate video captures when moving between areas with drastically different light intensity, i.e.: from inside a building to outside.
+We suggest performing separate video captures when moving between areas with drastically different light intensity, i.e., from inside a building to outside.

 Plan your capture path

 Note that when capturing large spaces, make sure to walk back and forth across the area to fully capture the space.
-This can be achieved by walking in a raster or lawnmower pattern.
+This can be achieved by walking in a S or lawnmower pattern.

 Taking the Video